Erik98146/RV-C-Tool/README.md

 - Discovers and lists RV-C devices on the bus
 - Highlights DGN's with changed/updated data (in yellow)
 - Highlights newly discovered DGN's (in orange)
-- Hosts a WiFi access point, or can join an existing network using a web based GUI
+- Hosts a WiFi access point, and can join an existing wifi network for lan access
-- Sends commands in the same byte format as the official RV-C specification
+- Can send commands in the same byte format as the official RV-C specification
+- Powered by RV-C Bus, 12v, or USB-C

 ## Installing